Spalding, Lincolnshire: Power stations

 The new £425m, 860 MW combined cycle gas turbine Spalding Power Station, owned by InterGen, was built on the former site of British Sugar on West Marsh Road by Bechtel in October 2004.

-A second 300 MW expansion the existing Power station opened 2019.
+A second 300 MW expansion to the existing Power station opened in 2019.

 Plans were submitted in December 2021 for a £160 million scheme to build one of the world's largest battery energy storage systems on land next to the existing power station.
 The Spalding Battery Energy Storage System project is being proposed by owners InterGen; plans have been submitted for approval to South Holland District Council.

-In mid-2006 a new wind farm (operated by Wind Prospect UK in nearby Deeping St Nicholas) became visible from much of Spalding.
+In mid-2006, a new wind farm (operated by Wind Prospect UK in nearby Deeping St Nicholas) became visible from much of Spalding.

 Sport

-The local football team is Spalding United, who play in the Northern Premier League Division One South East.
+The local football team is Spalding United, who play in the Northern Premier League Division One Midlands.

 The local rugby team is Spalding RFC, who play in Midland Division - Midlands 3 South.
 They play at Memorial Field.

 The local cricket team is Spalding Town Cricket Club, who have three teams on a Saturday in the South Lincs and Border Leagues and a Rutland League team and a Friendly XI on a Sunday for 2012.
 This as well as youth teams at multiple age groups competing in the BCYCA Leagues.

 The local hockey club is Spalding HC, with the men's 1st XI playing in East Division Premier Division and the women in 1N.